BPD (Borderline Personality Disorder)

 - Problems with brain chemicals or development

 - Genes.
 Ah, a classic.
-BPD might be passed on by your family, but there’s no clear evidence for this.
+BPD might be passed on by your family, but there’s no concrete evidence for this

 Can BPD be cured?